This page contains affiliate links. Please read our disclosure for more info.

 Lightning Lanes are a way to skip the queue by choosing the next available time to go on popular Disneyland rides.

-Access to Lightning Lanes is primarily via a new paid service called Genie+ which you can buy from the Disneyland app for $20 per ticket per day (or include it when you purchase your park ticket).
+Access to Lightning Lanes is primarily via a paid service called Genie+ which you can buy from the Disneyland app from $30 per person per day (price varies by date) or as an add-on when you buy your ticket.

 19 attractions across the two parks are available.
 In our Disneyland itinerary below you can see which rides are included with Genie+.